 Quantum architecture search (QAS) or quantum circuit architecture search is a framework for designing quantum circuits efficiently and automatically, aiming to optimize circuit performance~\citep{du2022quantum}.
 Various algorithms have been proposed for QAS~\citep{zhang2022differentiable, du2022quantum, zhang2021neural, he2023gsqas, giovagnoli2023qneat}.
 However, most algorithms combine the search space and search algorithm, leading to inefficiency and high evaluation costs.
 The effectiveness of the search algorithm often depends on how well the search space is defined, embedded, and learned.
 Finding a suitable circuit typically requires evaluating different architectures many times.
 Although predictor-based QAS~\cite{he2023gsqas} can separate representation learning from the search algorithm, it often relies on labeling different architectures via evaluation, and the training performance depends heavily on the quantity and quality of evaluations and the embedding.
-In this work, we are inspired by the idea of decoupling, and we aim to conduct QAS without labeling.
+In this work, we decouple unsupervised architecture representation learning from the search process, enabling learned representations to be reused across different downstream tasks.
+This design is motivated by prior observations that the structure of parameterized quantum circuits strongly influence their expressibility, entanglement properties, and ultimately the performance of variational quantum algorithms~\cite{sim2019expressibility, Du_2020, benedetti2019parameterized}.
+Inspired by the success of Arch2vec, our approach learns structure-preserving representations of PQC architectures in an unsupervised manner, encouraging circuits with similar structural properties to occupy nearby regions in latent space, which empirically correlates with performance similarity even without labels.
 We seek to explore whether decoupling can embed quantum circuit architectures into a smooth latent space, benefiting predictor-free QAS algorithms.
 We summarise our contributions as follows:

 \begin{itemize} \item We have successfully incorporated decoupling into unsupervised architecture representation learning within QAS, significantly improving search efficiency and scalability.
 By applying REINFORCE and Bayesian optimization directly to the latent representation, we eliminate the need for a predictor trained on large labeled datasets, thereby reducing prediction uncertainty. \item Our proposed quantum circuit encoding scheme overcomes limitations in existing representations, enhancing search performance by providing more accurate and effective embeddings. \item Extensive experiments on quantum machine learning tasks, including quantum state preparation, max-cut, and quantum chemistry \citep{liang2019quantum, poljak1995solving, tilly2022variational}, confirm the effectiveness of our framework on simulator and real quantum hardware.
 The pre-trained quantum architecture embeddings significantly enhance QAS across these applications. \end{itemize}